Keeping the Club in Front During the Swing (WEB 9)

 Posture: You will find that it is easy to determine the correct posture after you set the Power Spots to matching Core Region Stance Width and the lead hand is set properly on the Trainer Grip.
 Go into your set up with only your lead hand on the Trainer Grip.
 When you look down you should only see the edge of the card from your vantage point.

 When you get in the correct posture, slowly add a little more spine angle until you see the trail side of the card.
-The trail side of the card is a shut face which is what too much spine angle will create.
+The trail side of the card is a shut face which is what too much spine angle will most often create.

 Then decrease your spine angle slowly and note that you see the front side of the card or an open face as shown here.